 Virtual Reality for Medical Training: Overview

-The Virtual Reality (VR) training market generated $216 million in 2018 and is expected to grow to $6.3 billion in 2022.
+The Virtual Reality (VR) training market generated $204 billion in 2019 and is expected to reach $601 billion in 2027 growing at a CAGR of 13.7%.
 Today, healthcare is one of the top VR technology adopters, using it for risk-free, realistic, and highly effective training of new medical experts.

 Use Cases of VR for Medical Training

 Simulation of an operating room environment.
 Helps surgeons gain practical skills and raise competence levels in safe environment.

 Simulation of rare emergencies, accidents with multiple casualties, or disease outbreaks.
 Allows medical experts to develop automatic response behavior to low-frequency situations.

 Simulation of typical work environment for starting-out medical professionals.
 Helps to faster adjust to real job specifics and eliminates skill deficiency in risk-free conditions.